chandankushwahaa/100xdevs_2.0/0-1/week03/mynotes/02databases/README.md

 NoSQL is preferred over SQL in many cases because it offers more flexibility and scalability.
 The primary benefit of using a NoSQL system is that it provides developers with the ability to store and access data quickly and easily, without the overhead of a traditional relational database.
 As a result, development teams can focus on delivering features and core business logic faster, without worrying about the underlying data storage implementation.

+MongoDB is a distributed database which allows ad-hoc queries, real-time integration, and indexing efficient.
+Moreover, MongoDB is open-source and perfect for frequently changing data.
+It also offers server-side data validation.

 ## MongoDB

 MongoDB is a powerful and versatile NoSQL database that revolutionizes data management with its flexible and scalable design.

+It stores data in flexible, schema-less documents, whereas relational databases use structured tables with fixed schemas.

 Here's a breakdown of its key features:

 1.  **Database Creation:**
     -   MongoDB allows users to create multiple databases, acting as distinct containers for organizing and storing data.